Dr Silvia Dibeltulo

 Supervision

-Silvia is currently co-supervising a PhD dissertation on the language of memory in Italian films from the post-war period to the present.
+She is currently co-supervising a PhD dissertation on the language of memory in Italian films from the post-war period to the present.

 Research

-Silvia was involved in the AHRC-funded Italian Cinema Audiences project (2013-2016 http://italiancinemaaudiences.org/) and in the BA/Leverhulme-funded European Cinema Audiences project.
+Another line of Silvia’s research investigates film audiences.
+She worked in the AHRC-funded ‘Italian Cinema Audiences’ project (http://italiancinemaaudiences.org/) and in the BA/Leverhulme-funded ‘European Cinema Audiences’ project.
 Both projects focus on memories of cinema-going experiences and contextualize them by analysing box-office figures, archival materials, and film industry data.
+She is a founding member of The Audience Project at Oxford Brookes University, a network that brings together international scholars conducting cutting-edge research in audience studies.

-She is interested in Digital Humanities and while working on film programming and exhibition and distribution in 1950s Italy has applied a novel approach to this research area by employing geo-visualisation digital tools (see, for example, http://italiancinemaaudiences.org/blog/maps/).
+She is interested in Digital Humanities and, while working on film programming and exhibition and distribution in 1950s Italy, has applied a novel approach to this research area by employing geo-visualisation digital tools (see, for example, http://italiancinemaaudiences.org/blog/maps/).

-She also works on genre in film and media and has co-edited a collection that explores the intersection between traditional modes of production and new, transitional/transnational approaches to film genre and related discourses in a contemporary, global context.
+Silvia also works on genre in film and media and has co-edited a collection that explores the intersection between traditional modes of production and new, transitional/transnational approaches to film genre and related discourses in a contemporary, global context.

 Groups